sjvangoor/Website/README.md

 # Website

-This repository contains a polished portfolio website for **Jamy Fox**.
+This repository contains a polished portfolio website for **Stan van Goor**.
 Open `index.html` in a browser to view the About Me page.
 The navigation menu links to several pages:

 - `index.html` – About me
 - `skills.html` – Skills